Rinzlo/bevy_lit/README.md

 ## Features

-- Per camera settings to control lighting parameters such as shadow softness and more
+- Per camera fine grain control over lighting parameters such as shadow softness and more
 - Multiple light sources including `PointLight2d`, `SpotLight2d` and `TextureLight2d`
 - Includes primitives `CustomLight2dPlugin` and `Light2dMaterial` for defining custom light sources
 - Light occlusion through `LightOccluder2d` that can be used along side any `Mesh2d`